kylewhirl/DelayedMessage/README.md

 * If you do not specify am/pm, then it will default to pm
 * If you only specify a time, it will send at the next occurrence of that time
 * If you do not specify a time, it will default to 12:00 PM
 * Morning defaults to 9:00 AM, afternoon: 3:00 PM, night/evening: 7:00 PM.
-If you use this method, make sure it include a specifying phrase such as "this afternoon" or "tomorrow evening".
+* You can use a specifying phrase such as "this afternoon" or "tomorrow evening".
+   * Morning: 9:00 AM
+   * Afternoon: 3:00 PM
+   * Night/Evening: 7:00 PM
+   * Noon/Dawn: 12:00 PM